hphelion/documentation/cli.unix.articles.managedkeypairs.md

 ---
 #UNIX CLI: Accessing Servers with Managed Keypairs#

 Accessing Linux instances with the Unix CLI is easier than ever with managed key pairs.
 When you add a new key with the `-o` option, it is saved in your home directory under `~/.hpcloud/keypairs/`.
 When you create a server with that key pair, the CLI saves that information.
-For example:
+See the following examples for some details:

 * [Creating a key pair using the -o flag](#CreatingaNewKeyPair)
 * [Creating a server using that new key pair](#CreatingaServer)

 ##Creating a Key Pair Using the -o Flag## {#CreatingaNewKeyPair}

-To create a key pair using the `-o` flag with the [`keypairs:add`](/cli/unix/reference#keypairs:add):
+To create a key pair using the `-o` flag with the [`keypairs:add`](/cli/unix/reference#keypairs:add) command:

     hpcloud keypairs:add -o KEYPAIR_NAME